FAQs for Junior Parents - Updated 7.10.20

 3:20pm – 3:30pm

 We respectfully ask you to try to arrive at your allocated time, to avoid mixing with girls from other year group ‘bubbles’.
-If you have more than one daughter, please arrive at the time for your youngest daughter.
+If you have more than one daughter, please arrive at the time for your eldest daughter.

-All Junior Department parents are permitted to drive on site at their allocated times however, you are welcome to walk or cycle too.
+All Junior Department parents are permitted to drive on-site at their allocated times however, you are welcome to walk or cycle too.
 Parents are asked not to gather at School gates and School entrances.

 When you drop off, please ensure that your daughter has her bags with her and is ready to get out of the car.
 When dropping off or collecting, I, or another member of staff, will open the car door to enable your daughter to get in/out safely.
 The staff will sanitise their hands between touching each car.
 If your daughter needs any help with undoing or fastening her seatbelt/harness, you will have to do this.